Anchorsify/Anchorsify.github.io/_projects/GeneralNin.md

  - Speed: 8
  - Seal Speed: 5

-Effects: This can be done on yourself, or someone else, but you must be able to touch the other person when performing the jutsu.
+Effects: This can be done on yourself, or another willing person.
+You must be able to touch the other person when performing the jutsu.
 This allows the person it's used on to make another roll against a Genjutsu affecting them, with a bonus of X. X has a limit of (5+XP/300).
 This may also be done against area-of-effect genjutsu, in which case this technique's user makes a genjutsu roll against the original roll made by whoever put the technique in place.
 If successful, the technique is dispelled in its entirety.

 #### --( Shunshin no Jutsu - Body Flicker Technique )--
 A high-speed movement technique which allows the user to travel incredibly distances in the blink of eye; used by a sufficiently powerful ninja, this can be mistaken for teleportation by an untrained observer.